Application Dates

 How do I apply for scholarships?

-Scholarship application details are included on the general application form for the National Puppetry Conferece.
+Scholarship application details are included on the general application form for the National Puppetry Conference.
 Please note that only MAIN CONFERENCE participants are eligible for scholarships.
 If you are only attending the Pre Conference, you are ineligible for scholarships.

 If I'm selected to attend the conference, will the O'Neill provide housing?